BenElferink/Cardano-Warriors-CNFT-Spy/README.md

 It is capable of following features:

 1. See recently listed and recently sold Warriors on CNFT.io, can be useful for "sniping".
-2. <strike>Track "floor" prices for each Warrior type through visualized data charts.
-Toggle between 7 days, and 30 days charts.</strike>
+2. Track "floor" prices for each Warrior type through visualized data charts.
+Toggle between 7 days, and 30 days charts.
 3. <strike>Create a portfolio where you can track gain/loss on your Warrior, compared to floor prices.</strike>

 ## Folder structure